Programs and Events

 Demonstration: Incorporating Wood into Your Ikebana Design

-Join longtime Naples Chapter member and exquisite designer Loris Dallal as she shares creative techniques for integrating natural wood into Ikebana arrangements.
-Learn how the organic beauty of branches, driftwood, or carved forms can add structure, movement, and depth to your work.
+Longtime Naples Chapter member and exquisite designer Loris Dallal shared creative techniques for integrating natural wood into Ikebana arrangements.
+She demonstrated how to use branches, driftwood, and carved forms to add structure, movement, and depth to our Ikebana work.

 Wednesday, December 3, 2025 | 9:30am – noon